lzhengchun/lzhengchun.github.io/experience.md

 ---

 ## Research Work Experience
+### Argonne National Laboratory, United States 2019.08 - present
+Assistant Computer Scientist

+- Data Science and Learning for Computer System(Explain, Predict and Optimize).
+- Deep Learning in High Performance Computing environment.
+- The application of Artiﬁcial Intelligence for Science.

-### University of Chicago, United States 2018.03 - present
+### University of Chicago, United States 2018.03 - 2019.08
 Research Scientist at the Computation Institute

 - Performance modeling and characterization of high performance computing system.